| +Home | Museum | Articles | Advertising | Links | EMail Me |

 specifically designed for surveying applications.
 First-generation HTL

-Large Scale chipset shared with other 100-series calculators.
+Large Scale chip-set shared with other 100-series calculators.
 Drum impact

 printer.
 Optional card reader for loading programs from punched cards.

-Compucorp 327 "Scientific"
+Compucorp 327 Scientific

 Data Acquisition Corp.
 DAC-512